W-2 (Wage and Tax Statement)

 - W-2 consents remain valid in perpetuity until a withdrawal of consent form is submitted.

-- Terminated employees can continue to access W-2s via ConnectCarolina Self-Service by utilizing a Guest Account.
+- Terminated employees can continue to access W-2s via ConnectCarolina Self-Service by utilizing a Guest ID.
 Due to the access granting process, logging in again may be required.
+DUO must be set up for Guest ID in order to access W-2s.

 - Electronic W-2s can be accessed on internet compatible machines.
 ITS maintains a list of recommended browsers needed to access ConnectCarolina.